Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 types of networks.
 Since upload bandwidth from on-premises locations is often limited, video transcoding moved to the cloud.

-RTMP became the de facto standard for contribution over the public internet.
+RTMP became the de facto standard for contribution over the public Internet.
 But there are limitations for the payload to be transmitted, since RTMP as a media specific protocol only supports two audio channels and a restricted set of audio and video codecs, lacking support for newer formats such as HEVC{{H.265}}, VP9{{VP9}}, or AV1{{AV1}}.